js1019/NormalModes/README.md

 ~~~

 ## How to run this application?
+Please check the demos/global_conf, which shows an **extremely simple** parameter setting.
+Since the problem is deterministic, there are only a few parameters that are needed to compute the normal modes.
+Please check the README.md under demos/ for more details.

 ## Reference
 The repository provides codes to compute planetary normal modes for [our SuperComputing (SC'18) paper](https://dl.acm.org/citation.cfm?id=3291751), see below.